A small decision you make today could make a world of difference to you and your family in the future.

 Death cover can give your loved ones financial security when you’re no longer around to provide for them.

 Taking out death cover through super is a great way to live with peace of mind without having to add insurance premiums to the list of household expenses.
+It’s important to remember that insurance isn’t free.
+The cost comes out of your retirement savings, which is why you might consider making additional voluntary contributions.

 We offer death cover on its own, or bundled with total and permanent disablement cover.
 Having both means that you’re also covered in the event of a major injury or illness that leaves you permanently unable to work.Show me where I can find the form to apply for cover